getify/You-Dont-Know-JS/scope-closures/ch7.md

 * Closure can improve code readability, bounding scope-exposure by encapsulating variable(s) inside function instances, while still making sure the information in those variables is accessible for future use.
 The resultant narrower, more specialized function instances are cleaner to interact with, since the preserved information doesn't need to be passed in every invocation.

 Before you move on, take some time to restate this summary *in your own words*, explaining what closure is and why it's helpful in your programs.
-When you're ready, the main book text concludes with a final chapter that builds on top of closure with the module pattern.
+The main book text concludes with a final chapter that builds on top of closure with the module pattern.